ROALD & BEATRIX

 ROLE

-I was the senior designer on the project, working with the creative team on the key art concept.
-Once the idea was approved, I designed most of the key art elements, like the book spine and the background.
+Senior Designer on the project, working with the creative team on the key art concept.
+Once the idea was approved, I designed most of the key art elements, like the book spine and background.

 THE PROCESS